turretcss/turretcss/README.md

 View full documentation at: <http://turretcss.com/>

-Turret's documentation, included in this repo in the `docs` directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <https://turretcss.com>.
+turretcss's documentation, included in this repo in the `docs` directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <https://turretcss.com>.
 The docs may also be run locally.

 ### Tooling

-To use and run the documentation locally, you'll need a copy of Turret's source files, and Node.
+To use and run the documentation locally, you'll need a copy of turretcss's source files, and Node.
 To install the required tools follow these steps:

 1. [Download and install Node](https://nodejs.org/download/), which we use to manage our dependencies.
 2. Navigate to the root `/turret` directory and run `npm install` to install our local dependencies listed in [package.json](https://github.com/turretcss/turret/blob/master/package.json).